 Alright, with the resistance values of all fuel injectors on paper, let's interpret your results.
 Choose from one of the following CASES:

-Now, if you're vehicle is till missing, take a look at the following two sections of this article:
+Now, if your vehicle is till missing, take a look at the following two sections of this article: